mladenbojovic75/fastapi-course/README.md

 docker build  -t fastapi-course:alpine .
 ```

+# Added features

+- Frontend served with Nginx (static HTML, CSS, JS)
+- User managament and OIDC integration using Keycloak realms and "Introspection endpoint" feature
+- Voting/Unvoting User interface and Posts dashboard for all users

 # Requirements:

+Tested and works on:

 Local OS: Ubuntu 22.04

 Rancher Desktop: 1.17.0 running Docker 27.4.1 and Kubernetes 1.31

 Helm : v3.16.4

+Hardware: any more recent and decent CPU and 16GB of RAM

 # Helm chart